ACTS in Portugal

 Advocacy & Community-based Training Semester

 The University Network for Human Rights is excited to launch the Advocacy & Community-based Training Semester (ACTS) Program in partnership with NOVA Law School in Lisbon, Portugal.
-This program builds on the Human Rights Advocacy Minor at Wesleyan University.
 It is the first of its kind and the only full-time clinical human rights opportunity available to undergraduates.
 The ACTS Program trains and engages undergraduate students from across the country in human rights practice.

 During breaks in the academic year, students in the Program may travel to the site of rights abuse to work directly with affected communities in small groups (2 or 3 students) with a supervisor.